adon-cloudcannon/landing-page-test/src/collections/posts/2023-01-14-the-top-five-static-site-generators-for-2023-and-when-to-use-them.md

 ## Free and open-source tools to extend your SSGs

-As great as SSGs are — and they are\! — they can’t do it all.
+As great as SSGs are — and they are! — they can’t do it all.
 That’s why we’re creating and maintaining a growing range of free and open-source tools to extend your site functionality — all while paying the utmost attention to your users’ bandwidth, and simplifying your development experience.
 Regardless of which SSG you use, we think you’ll love the following solutions for search, multilingual translation management, and component development:

 ### Site search